-Describing her work as ‘a layered visual nostalgic cocktail’ Samara’s installations are highly orchestrated affairs where the over sensory is fused with intrinsic subtle details using a host of elements including design, fashion and food.
+Describing her work as ‘a layered visual nostalgic cocktail’ Samara Scott’s installations are highly orchestrated affairs where the over-sensory is fused with intrinsic subtle details using a host of elements including design, fashion and food.

 Slipping between infusions of nature and artificial imitation, antiquity and plasticity, synthetic import and organic craft class; the materiality mish mashes a trickled down Art History into an interior language of disposable nostalgia and melancholy.
 There’s a certain slippiness.
 An uncomfortable eroticism and mastication between textures, products, fashion and style.
 An associative membrane, a dense scenery or mood board of shapes, smells, forms and materials.